Robust Robustness

 In this general setting, we introduce a new robustness criterion: the payoff guarantee from a social choice function over an ambiguity set is \emph{robust} if the expected payoff from the social choice function approximately satisfies the guarantee at all priors sufficiently near the ambiguity set.
-That is, the guarantee is \emph{not} robust if and only if the expected payoff from the social choice function is uniformly lower than the guarantee at priors arbitrarily close to the ambiguity set.
-Thus, a non-robust payoff guarantee is valid only if the designer has confidence in the boundary of the ambiguity set to arbitrary precision.
+That is, the guarantee is \emph{not} robust if the expected payoff falls below the guarantee by at least a fixed amount at some priors arbitrarily close to the ambiguity set.
+Thus, a non-robust payoff guarantee is useful only if the designer has confidence in the boundary of the ambiguity set to arbitrary precision.

-Using our robustness criterion, we re-evaluate prominent maxmin design problems from the literature, including monopoly screening (with revenue and regret objectives), persuasion, delegation, and moral hazard.
+We apply our robustness criterion to prominent maxmin-optimal mechanisms proposed in the literature in various settings: monopoly screening (with revenue and regret objectives), persuasion, delegation, and moral hazard.
 These mechanisms often take ``simple'' forms.
-In many of these examples, however, the payoff guarantee from the proposed maxmin-optimal mechanism is not robust.
-In some cases, the expected payoff from the optimal mechanism drops to its lowest possible value at priors arbitrarily close to the ambiguity set.
+In many of these examples, however, the payoff guarantee from the proposed maxmin-optimal mechanism is not robust in our sense.
+In some cases, the expected payoff from the optimal mechanism drops to its lowest possible value at some priors arbitrarily close to the ambiguity set.

 The simple maxmin-optimal mechanisms identified in the literature are often interpreted as evidence that mechanisms which perform well over a range of priors tend to be simple.
 Our analysis challenges this interpretation.
 To solve for a maxmin-optimal mechanism, the standard approach is to identify a saddle point of the designer's zero-sum game against Nature.
 In this game, the designer chooses a feasible social choice function, and Nature chooses a prior in the ambiguity set.
 For any finite-support prior, there is typically an associated Bayesian optimal mechanism that is ``simple.''
 Any such pair constitutes a saddle point for a range of nonsingleton ambiguity sets (\cref{res:Bayesian_robustness}).
 For any of these ambiguity sets, the simple mechanism in the saddle point is maxmin-optimal.
 This simplicity, however, reflects the simplicity of the Bayesian solution at a particular finite-support prior, not a general consequence of the maxmin approach.